SlimeVR/SlimeVR-Docs-Site/src/diy/diy-strap-components.md

 #### 🟢 PETG
 - **Strength**: Good impact resistance, less brittle than PLA
-- **Durability**: Holds up well to repeated use and sweat exposure
+- **Durability**: Holds up well to repeated use and sweat exposure; generally has stronger layer adhesion than PLA, which improves durability for buckles and other load-bearing printed parts.
-- **Print Settings**: Print as hot as the filament can handle (typically higher temps).
-Use high heat with slow cooling for strongest results.
-Reserve cooling for bridges and support interfaces only.
-Lower print speeds yield even better results.
+- **Print Settings**: Print slightly hotter for best layer bonding.
+PETG typically requires little to no part cooling (reserve cooling only for bridges); lower print speeds and proper temperatures improve strength.
-- **Issues**: Stringing is caused by wet filament and insufficient retraction settings, not by lack of cooling
+- **Issues**: PETG is hygroscopic — it absorbs moisture from air.
+Store and handle dry (use a dry box or dry filament before printing).
+Moisture causes increased stringing and print defects.
 - **Availability**: One of the widely available FDM 3D printing materials

 ### 🔴 Breaks Apart from Active Usage over Time